 III.
 The Shaefi School

 This School is followed in places like Indonesia, Malaysia and the Philippines.
-This founder of this School was Mohammed Ash- Shaefi.
+The founder of this School was Mohammed Ibn Idris Al-Shaefi.
 He strongly believed that all the issues and disputes have their answer in the Quran.
 He also placed reliance on Quiyas however, it came after Quran seconded by traditions and Ijmas.
-He was devotee towards the Quran and believed that the Quran had all the answers either directly in the words or through analogical deductions from the words of the Quran.
+He was a devotee of the Quran and believed that the Quran had all the answers either directly in the words or through analogical deductions from the words of the Quran.
 But ultimately, the Quran was his roots and solutions to all things.

 This School further stated that the wife in the matrimony was not a free tool or device.
 However, in cases of marriage and all even if she is an adult she needs to take the permission of her parent or guardian to guide her in such matters.

-This School is the most recent and least followers.
-Mainly the followers of this School is in Katar and Saudi Arabia.
-The founder of this School was Ibn Hanabali.
+This School is the most recent and has the least followers.
+Mainly the followers of this School are in Katar and Saudi Arabia.
+The founder of this School was Ibn Hanbali.
 He was also known to be strictly adhering to the customs laid down by the prophet, commonly known to be very conservative.
 He hardly placed any of his judgments and interpretations to the other sources of Muslim law.
 Rather, only Ijmas were followed in very small cases as a supplement to the teachings of the Prophet.
 Sources like the traditions and Quiyas were not much relied upon.

-After the Sunni Sect comes the Shia Sect which was similarly divided into Imamiyah School Ismailiya School and the Zaidiyah School.
+After the Sunni Sect comes to the Shia Sect which was similarly divided into Imamiyah School, Ismailiya School, and the Zaidiyah School.